betterplace/betterplace_apidocs/sections/blog_posts_list.md

     <td>no</td>
 <td>

-Project id as an integer number ≥ 14.
+Project id as an integer number.

 </td>
   </tr>